godotneers/guide-video/README.md

-﻿# A G.U.I.D.E to input in Godot
+﻿# A G.U.I.D.E to input in Godot - Part 2: Controllers

 <p align="center">
   <a href="https://youtu.be/gNiiaNViaUg">
 <img src="_assets/title_card.png" width="1280" alt="A G.U.I.D.E to input in Godot on YouTube Cover Image">